-However, if we tell you that there are four critical factors that you should consider while thinking to work in USA or Canada, what will be your reaction?
+However, if we tell you that there are four critical factors that you should consider while thinking of working in the USA or Canada, what will be your reaction?
 Surely, you will be curious to know which factors are these.

 So, here is a guide on working in Canada vs USA: which is better?

 This guide will walk you through all the important points to compare both countries.
 Such as the working hours, where you can easily get the work permit, The USA or Canada?
 Taxation, and the cost of living in both countries.

 1. Working Hours and Employment Warranty